ElshadayD/Keyword-Extraction/README.md

 ## Introduction

-Extracting keywords from text documents helps to identify the most relevant and significant terms or phrases within the content.
-The Keyword Extraction System uawa natural language processing techniques to analyze texts and extract keywords.
+Extracting keywords from text documents helps to identify the most relevant terms or phrases within the content.
+The Keyword Extraction System uses natural language processing techniques to analyze texts and extract keywords.
 By visualizing these keywords in a word cloud, users can easily grasp the main topics covered in a document.

 ## Features